KayleeA-tech/KayleeA-tech/README.md

 # Hi, I'm Kaylee

 I'm a **Cybersecurity student** building practical skills through hands-on labs and a personal virtual lab.
-I also work as a Life Insurance Producer at Symmetry Financial Group while I finish school — learning security in my spare time.
+I also work as a Life Insurance Producer at Symmetry Financial Group while I finish school and learn security in my spare time.

 ---